-Dr. Dave Krabbenhoft and Dr. Sarah Janssen, US Geological Survey (USGS) Upper Midwest Water Science Center, and Charles Madenijan, USGS Great Lakes Science Center, used GLRI funds to fingerprint primary sources of mercury (sediments, runoff, and air deposition) through stable isotopic signatures and compare with fish samples to provide direct and quantitative measure of the relative source contributions.
+Dr. Dave Krabbenhoft and Dr. Sarah Janssen, US Geological Survey (USGS) Upper Midwest Water Science Center, and Charles Madenjian, USGS Great Lakes Science Center, used GLRI funds to fingerprint primary sources of mercury (sediments, runoff, and air deposition) through stable isotopic signatures and compare with fish samples to provide direct and quantitative measure of the relative source contributions.
 Dr. Joel Hoffman (USEPA) and Bruce Monson (MPCA) are collaborators on this project.
 Mercury isotope analysis in fish fillets collected from the Thomson and Scanlon Reservoirs, the Ponds behind Erie Pier, and the Munger Landing sites were added in 2019, along with sediment core analysis and methyl mercury isotope work.
 This study, Examining historical mercury sources in the Saint Louis River estuary: How legacy contamination influences biological mercury levels in Great Lakes coastal regions was published in 2021 in the journal: Science and the Total Environment.
 Study findings identified two data gaps: (1) it is unknown whether methyl mercury in fish is from legacy industrial sources and how much that contributes to FCAs and (2) because an isotopic signature shift can happen as a result of methylation, a correction factor may be necessary to more accurately estimate the legacy industrial signature.
 In 2021, USGS continued mercury isotope work to address the data gaps.
 Sampling at 42 sites was completed in 2021.
-Analytical work will be completed in 2022.
-Findings from this subsequent work will be assessed against a mercury decision tree developed in 2020 to determine next steps and to support BUI 1 removal.
+Laboratory analytical work was completed in 2022 and interpretation of results is underway and expected to be complete in 2023.
+At that time, the Technical Team will review the study and apply the 2020 mercury decision tree to determine next steps.